weberstatecap2018/Capstone/README.md

 Now you can start making changes and committing (dont push till you are all done)

-When done, you are ready to commit your branch.
-It may have you setup your upstream which is shown above.
+When done, you are ready to commit your branch to git.

 ```
 git add .